infertux/ruby-bootstrap/README.md

+# ruby-bootstrap

-Simple Bash script to download, configure and install Ruby and Bundler on a Debian-family or Redhat-family fresh system
+These are very simple Bash scripts to download, configure and install Ruby from source along with Bundler on Debian-family or Redhat-family systems.

 You can use these links to always point to the latest release: